alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 > Because a lawgiver’s portion was reserved there.
 > He came with the heads (רָ֣אשֵׁי) of the people;
 > He administered the justice of the Lord,
 > And His judgments with Israel.”
-Deut 33:20-21
+Deut.
+33:20–21

 ---